Join our online Christian art degree and access outstanding expertise and digital archives.

 Explore the fascinating relationship between art and faith in the Christian world, from medieval to modern times.

-Study with an ancient university founded in 1495, and access our world-class university collections, including the Aberdeen Bestiary, wherever you are in the world.
+Study with an ancient university founded in 1495, and access our world-class University Collections, including the Aberdeen Bestiary, wherever you are in the world.

 Together we’ll explore: